IBM/AutoXAI4Omics/README.md

 * prediction on new data using the best model
 * packaged as a Docker container

-## Important note

-This tool is for IBM internal use ONLY.

 ## Citation

-For general IBM internal use of the tool please cite this article:
+For citation of this tool, please reference this article:

 * Carrieri, A.P., Haiminen, N., Maudsley-Barton, S. et al. Explainable AI reveals changes in skin microbiome composition linked to phenotypic differences.
 Sci Rep 11, 4565 (2021). <https://doi.org/10.1038/s41598-021-83922-6>